abu-al3ees/reading-notes401/read02.md

 As SOAP is an official protocol, it comes with strict rules and advanced security features such as built-in ACID compliance and authorization.

- ## Node.js
+###  Express

- is an open-source, cross-platform runtime environment that allows developers to create all kinds of server-side tools and applications in JavaScript.
-The runtime is intended for use outside of a browser context (i.e. running directly on a computer or server OS).
+ is the most popular Node web framework, and is the underlying library for a number of other popular Node web frameworks.

- Express is the most popular Node web framework, and is the underlying library for a number of other popular Node web frameworks.
-It provides mechanisms to:
+###  Web Server

-- Write handlers for requests with different HTTP verbs at different URL paths (routes).
+ is software and hardware that uses HTTP (Hypertext Transfer Protocol) and other protocols to respond to client requests made over the World Wide Web.

-- Integrate with "view" rendering engines in order to generate responses by inserting data into templates.
+### Routing

-- Set common web application settings like the port to use for connecting, and the location of templates that are used for rendering the response.
+is a mechanism where HTTP requests are routed to the code that handles them.
+To put it simply, in the Router you determine what should happen when a user visits a certain page.

-- Add additional request processing "middleware" at any point within the request handling pipeline.
+### WRRC

-While Express itself is fairly minimalist, developers have created compatible middleware packages to address almost any web development problem
+ Web Request-Response Cycle